arisucool/im-pact/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 不具合報告 / Bug report
+name: Bug report
-about: 不具合や問題のご報告 / Create a report to help us improve
+about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ''
 assignees: ''
----## 不具合の概要 / Describe the bug

-◯◯ 画面にて、×× ボタンを押しても、何も表示されない問題がありました。
-致命的ではありませんが、△△ ができず、困っています。

-## 再現手順 / To Reproduce

-1. ◯◯ 画面を開きます。
-2. ×× ボタンを押します。
-3. △△ が表示されるべきところ、何も表示されません。また Web ブラウザのコンソールにエラーログが表示されます (添付資料を参照)。

-## 期待される動作 / Expected behavior

-×× ボタンを押したとき、△△ が表示されること。

-## 添付資料 / Attachments

-無し

-### ログ / Logs

-無し

-### スクリーンショット / Screenshots

-無し

-### 実行環境 / Execution Environment

-あなたのサーバおよびクライアント環境に応じて、以下の選択肢から選んでください。
-/ Choose from the following options according to your server and client environment.
+---

+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
-- Server:
+ - Version [e.g. 22]

-  _ Docker on Heroku
-  _ Docker Compose on local \* Others (詳しく追記してください / Please describe in detail)
+**Smartphone (please complete the following information):**

-- Client:
+ - Device: [e.g. iPhone6]
-  - OS:
+ - OS: [e.g. iOS8.1]
-    - Windows 10
-    - Android vXX.X
-    - iOS vXX.X
-    - iPad OS vXX.X
-  - Web ブラウザ / Web browser:
-    - Google Chrome vXX.X.XXXX.XX
-    - Firefox vXX.X
-    - Safari vXX.X.X
-    - Others (詳しく追記してください / Please describe in detail)
-  - 機種名 / Model name: (追記してください / Please describe)
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.